Albert2424/TFM/INITIAL_CONFIG/README.md

 ## RESULTS

 The generated directory contains all necessary files for _WESTPA_ to read and none of them should be removed!
-The `pcoord` used is the size of the cluster (radius) of each configuration.
+The `pcoord` used is the size of the cluster (hydrodynamic radius) of each configuration.

 NOTE: _If you run again `bstates.py`, the previous `/bstates`directory will be permanently removed.
 The `bstates.txt` file is generated taking into account that each configuration has the same probability but this can be changed manually by modifying the second column of each initial configuration._